 - Health insurance - This will pay a regular income or lump sum if you're unable to work due to accident or sickness.

-- Professional indemnity insurance - This helps to protect you from claims made by dissatisfied clients if your product or service has cost them money.
+- Professional indemnity insurance - Helps to protect you from claims made by dissatisfied clients if your product or service has cost them money.

-- Public liability insurance - This provides cover against claims by members of the public who've been injured or had property damaged due to carelessness by you or any of your employees.
+- Public liability insurance - Provides cover against claims by members of the public who've been injured or had property damaged due to carelessness by you or any of your employees.

-- Vehicle insurance - For any transportation used for business purposes.
+- Vehicle insurance - For any transport used for business purposes.

 In addition, specific licences are required if you wish to undertake certain business activities - such as playing recorded music in public, serving food or organising a temporary event.
 To find out which licences your business requires, check out the government's licence finder.

 Tax and National Insurance (NI) are both collected as part of your self-assessment tax return, which is completed in April.